Pierlam/Lexerow/README.md

 End OnExcel
 ```

-The script will scan each datarow present in the first sheet starting by defaut from the row #2.
+The script will scan each datarow present in the sheet starting by defaut from the row #2.
 Each time the cell value in column B is blank, the int value 0 is set in place.
 The execution will stop automatically after the last row was processed.

-This a very basic script, but of course it's possible to create more complex, more precise script to manage all your specific cases.
+This a very basic script with few instructions to manage this standard case, but of course it's possible to create more complex, more precise script to manage all your specific cases.

 ## A C# program to execute the script

+Now let's open your Visual Studio or VSCode.
 First import the nuget Lexerow package in your solution or project.

 Create a program in C# and use it in this way: